dolfelt/copyql/README.md

 * `--out` - a JSON file to dump the contents.
 If this option is specified, no data will be copied to the destination SQL data store.
 * `--in` - a JSON file to read the contents from.
 If this option is specified, data will not be gathered from the source database.
 * `--config, -c` - the location of a custom configuration file.
 Defaults to `copyql.yaml` in the working directory.
+* `--skip` - a list of tables to skip

 ## Purpose

 It is often useful to have real (scrubbed) data when developing, adding features, and performance testing.
 Having this data locally can greatly speed up development time.
 However, in bigger systems, the data store is generally too large to copy the entire store locally.

 That's where **CopyQL** comes in.